Hor: Shaft Tomb

+Mummy

+The mummy of the king had been ransacked for his jewelry and only Hor's skeleton was left in his coffin.
+The king was determined to have been in his forties at the time of his death.
+He was found with his arms across his chest.

+Burial Equipment

+Burial goods include a canopic chest, canopic jars, gold-leaf, and a ka-statuette.
+His burial goods show a special type of hieroglyphs known as "incomplete hieroglyphs", which developed in the reign of Amenemhat III onwards (i.e. burial equipment of Nefruptah), where parts of animal hieroglyphs have been ritually 'mutilated' removing their legs etc.

 Although the tomb had been pillaged in antiquity, it still contained a naos with a rare life-size wooden statue of the Ka of the king.
 This statue is one of the most frequently reproduced examples of Ancient Egyptian art and is now in the Egyptian Museum under the catalog number CG259.
 It is one of the best-preserved and most accomplished wooden statues to survive from antiquity, and illustrates an artistic genre that must once have been common in Egyptian art, but has rarely survived in such good condition.

-The tomb also contained the partly gilded rotten wooden coffin of the king.
+The tomb also contained the partly gilded rotten rectangular wooden coffin of the king.
 The king's wooden funerary mask, its eyes of stones set in bronze, had been stripped of its gold gilding but still held the king's skull.
 Hor's canopic box was also found complete with its canopic vessels.

-The mummy of the king had been ransacked for his jewelry and only Hor's skeleton was left in his coffin.
-The king was determined to have been in his forties at the time of his death.
-Other artifacts from the tomb include small statues, alabaster and wooden vases, some jewelry, two alabaster stelae inscribed with blue painted hieroglyphs and a number of flails, scepters and wooden staves which had all been disposed in a long wooden case.
+Other artifacts from the tomb include an offering table, small statues, alabaster and wooden vases, some jewelry, two alabaster stelae inscribed with blue painted hieroglyphs and a number of flails, scepters and wooden staves which had all been disposed in a long wooden case.
 These had been intentionally broken in pieces.
 The tomb also housed weapons such as a granite macehead and a golden-leaf dagger and numerous pottery.